What is the duty to mitigate damages?

 Denise entered into a contract to have her roof repaired and, unfortunately, the contractor she hired starts the work but never completes it.
 Denise sues the contractor for breach of contract.
 Her damages include the costs to complete the work, but she hires the most expensive contractor she can find to do the work and takes no reasonable cost-avoiding steps.
 Denise has failed to mitigate damages because she could have hired a contractor whose costs are reasonable and comparable to what the original contractor charged.
 In respect to damages, she will likely only receive compensation for the cost she should have incurred, not the unnecessarily inflated cost she did incur.

-And, in this case, she would also be expected to take reasonable steps to get any gaps or holes in the roof closed to prevent the elements from getting in and causing damage to her home.
+In this case, she would also be expected to take reasonable steps to get any gaps or holes in the roof closed to prevent water and other damages.
 If she fails to take reasonable steps to protect her property – even something as basic as putting tarps overexposed areas – she may not be able to recover compensation for any rain damage to the interior of her home.